fmalina/django-cms-tpl/README.md

-Redesigning Health on the Net
+Django CMS template
 =============================
-Redesign proposal for Health on the Net Foundation http://hon.ch
+Powered by Django CMS and a custom certification app prototype.

-Powered by good old swiss Django CMS and a custom certification app prototype.
+Originally proposed for the now defunct Health on the Net Foundation.

 Pointers
 --------